 Capital Gains: Form 8949 and Schedule D

-Form 8949: This form lists all of your crypto transaction details, such as the purchase prices, selling prices, holding periods, etc. Based on the information provided on this form, the IRS will calculate your crypto capital gains tax.
+Form 8949: This form lists all your transaction details, such as the purchase prices, selling prices, holding periods, etc. Based on the information provided on this form, the IRS will calculate your crypto capital gains tax.

 Schedule D: This is a summary of the information provided in Form 8949 that states your total short-term and long-term crypto capital gains.
 This is also where you claim any loss from previous years and indicate the loss to carry over to the following year.

-Ordinary income: Schedule C, Schedule 1, etc.
+Ordinary Income: Schedule C, Schedule 1, etc.

 Schedule C: Profits from business, such as mining or staking, requires a Schedule C. Business costs can be deducted from your income here.